Samkth123/KTH-md/Negotiations/Lecture 2 Pia Engholm.md

 	- If the person does not leave can give them another job but keep them away from other people
 	- Men detta är fan sämsta advice ever å de e oschysst, bäst å bara säga att det är inte är bra match och att dom får ganska mycket pengar om dom lämnar

-There is gender benefit between how employees nego
+There is gender benefit between how employees negotiate
+- Males often try to push
+- Females do not as much

+But female entrepreneurs are more aggressive usually.

+#### Negotiating with large customers
+If you do consulting work its important that you have IP rights for what you have produced You can negotiate how you can protect something for your organisation something you build for them

+If done good sales job, they usually want your product